john-heid/john-heid/README.md

 While my main hobby is game development, I enjoy programming as a whole!
 Especially interested in back-end!
 I'm in the early days of my career, but I'd love to eventually work at a startup with a smaller team, an environment where you get to wear multiple hats and are working closely with others!

-My goals this year:
+Goals this year:

 💼Get some job experience!

-- Finish a vertical-slice of my game, Flick!
+⚙️Finish a vertical-slice of my game, Flick!

-- Participate in a game jam!
+🔥Participate in a game jam!